The Truth About Dull Kitchen Knives – And What to Do About It

-Do you remember that thing you used to do when you were a kid when you’d stretch your legs out with one in front and one in back then lower your body to the ground?
-Yeah, I couldn’t do that either, but apparently it’s called a “split” and as it turns out, carrots can split…add that onto “being healthy” and that’s at least two things a vegetable can do that I can’t.
+Do you remember that thing you used to do when you were a kid where you’d stretch your legs out with one in front and one in back then lower your body to the ground?
+Yeah, I couldn’t do that either, but apparently it’s called a “split” and as it turns out, carrots can split…add that to “being healthy” and that’s at least two things a vegetable can do that I can’t.

 Another way to test a knife’s sharpness with a carrot is to hold the carrot out in front of you with your non-dominant hand.
-Now pick up the knife with your dominant hand and chop off the top of the carrot in one swift motion (like a ninja).
+Then, pick up the knife with your dominant hand and chop off the top of the carrot in one swift motion (like a ninja).
 Just be sure you are slicing away from yourself when you try this (unless you really are a ninja and know how to dodge a knife attack against yourself).

 Level Up Your Knife Skills: The F.N.
 Sharp Guide to Knife Cuts